blog

 Conventional Loan Requirements

-• Minimum credit score of 620, although you get better terms with a higher credit score
+• You need a minimum credit score of 620, although you get better terms with a higher score.

-• Down payment for first-time homebuyers as low as 3%
+• Down payment for first-time homebuyers can be as low as 3%.

-• Down payment for second home needs to be at least 10%
+• Down payment for a second home needs to be at least 10%.

 Limits on Loan Amounts